Icyfiremario/Based-Engine/README.md

 # Todo

-- [ ] Edit the makefile to support different operating systems
 - [ ] Finish the item and weapon classes
 - [ ] make GUIs for the inventory and pause menu
 - [ ] enemy AI presets (walking enemy, ranged enemy, boss, etc)